awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/multi-region-cloudtrail-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/multi-region-cloudtrail-enabled.html)

+**Schedule type:** Periodic

 **Parameters:**
 + `readWriteType`: `ALL`

 This control checks that there is at least one multi\-Region CloudTrail trail\.
+It also checks that the `ExcludeManagementEventSources` parameter is empty for at least one of those trails\.

 AWS CloudTrail records AWS API calls for your account and delivers log files to you\.
 The recorded information includes the following information\.
 + Identity of the API caller